Fundamental Rights and Non-Discrimination Finalists

 - Supporting the establishment of new technological approaches to ensure both victims' and defendants' rights to a fair and speedy trial, strengthening access to counsel, and improving the openness of trials and other hearings to a wider public.

-Co-sponsored by World Justice Challenge 2021 thematic partners CIVICUS and International Service for Human Rights (ISHR), this webinar event will focus on fundamental rights issues that have been raised and exacerbated by the pandemic.
-Panelists will also discuss recommendations for action needed to address underlying challenges, support an effective recovery process, and build back toward more just, rule-of-law-based societies.
+Co-sponsored by World Justice Challenge 2021 thematic partners CIVICUS and International Service for Human Rights (ISHR), this webinar event focused on fundamental rights issues that have been raised and exacerbated by the pandemic.
+Panelists also discussed recommendations for action needed to address underlying challenges, support an effective recovery process, and build back toward more just, rule-of-law-based societies.
+Download the webinar summary (PDF).